LieuweJ/smelly-mars-rover/typescript/backlog.md

 Responsibility:

-- move setting roverState in rover.construction should move to commandHandler.

 Refine abstractions:

 Doing:

+- move setting roverState in rover.construction should move its responsibilities.

 Done: